Resident Evil Village Ships 4 Million Units

 Capcom announced Resident Evil Village has shipped over four million units worldwide.
-The figure includes diigtal sales.
+The figure includes digital sales.
 The game had previously shipped three million units on May 11.

 As a comparision Resident Evil 7: biohazard took about 10 months to ship 4.1 million units worldwide and has gone on to ship nine million units as of March 31, 2021.